 How does the situation look right now in Afghanistan:

-• 29.2 million people (around 69% of Afghanistan’s population) are in need of humanitarian assistance at the start of 2024.
+• 23.6 million people (more than half of Afghanistan’s population) are in need of humanitarian assistance.

 • Climate related emergencies such as drought, harsh winters and flooding are having greater impact on already vulnerable families.